3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

 $res now contents array with two parameters:
   * $res['allow'] - is request allowed (1) or not (0)
   * $res['comment'] - comment for our server's decision.

+= I see two loads of script cleantalk_nocache.js.
+Why are you use it? = This scrupt is using for AJAX JavaScript checking.
+Different themes use different mechanisms of loading, so we use two method for loading our script.
+If you absolutely knows what are you doing, you can switch one of methods off be defining constants in your wp-config.php file:

+    define('CLEANTALK_AJAX_USE_BUFFER', false); //false - don't use output buffering to include AJAX script, true - use it

+or

+	define('CLEANTALK_AJAX_USE_FOOTER_HEADER', false); //false - don't use wp_footer() and wp_header() for including AJAX script, true - use it

+= Can i add exclusions for some pages of my site? = Yes, you can.
+Add in you config.php file, before defining database constants, this string:

+	$cleantalk_url_exclusions = Array('url1', 'url2', 'url3');

+Now, all pages containg strings 'url1', 'url2', or 'url3' will be excluded from anti-spam checking.
+Remember, that this option will be not applied in registrations and comment checking - they are always protected from spam.

+= Can i exclude personal data from sending to CleanTalk servers? = Yes, you can.
+Add in you config.php file, before defining database constants, this string:

+	$cleantalk_key_exclusions = Array('key1', 'key2', 'key3');

+Now, all fields in your submissions with keys named 'key1', 'key2' or 'key3' will be excluded from spam checking.

 == Other notes ==